Bring Me the Head of Tim Horton

-Bring Me the Head of Tim Horton is a Canadian short documentary film, directed by Guy Maddin, Evan Johnson and Galen Johnson, and released in 2015.
+Bring Me the Head of Tim Horton is a 2015 Canadian short documentary film, directed by Guy Maddin, Evan Johnson and Galen Johnson.

+Summary

 Documenting the making of Paul Gross's contemporaneous feature film Hyena Road, the film also functions as a critique of the commercial excesses and glorified violence of mainstream filmmaking.

+Release

 The film premiered at the 2015 Toronto International Film Festival, and was named to TIFF's annual year-end Canada's Top Ten list for 2015.